 The city and the urban region as elements of the wider urban system.
 These elements are viewed from three distinct perspectives; static, connectivity of parts and dynamic process.
-Topics of particular relevance include temporal modes of explanation spatial interaction and diffusion processes within urban systems and spatial decision making in normative and behavioural contexts.
-The course is an extension of 27.002 Applied Geography II, Part II.
+Topics of particular relevance include temporal modes of explanation, historical development of cities, Asian cities, spatial interaction and diffusion processes within urban networks and spatial decision making in normative and behavioural contexts.